 The coffin as a prop is exceptionally powerful and provocative.
 Building on that we have been developing a variety of experiences that take advantage of those feelings in the player.
 The first game was one of the outputs from the AHRC Network on Performance and Games workshop in Nottingham.
 The central idea is that one player is trapped in a virtual coffin, simulated using a VR headset, and communicates with another player who is trying to rescue them before they expire, by following a map that is printed on the inside of the coffin lid.

 This is a really interesting concept for VR since the design is well aligned with the technology.
-The claustrophobia of the device itself plays into the experience of course, but also the player has to lie down, both putting them in a compromising position, and reducing the strain from the weight of the headset.
-Since your arms are usually not visible in a VR environment, the constraints of the small space make sense, and also since you can’t move, it eliminates problems associated with “Cybersickness” entirely.
+The claustrophobia of the device itself plays into the experience of course, but also the player has to lie down, both putting them in a compromising position, and reducing the strain (and associated awareness) of the headset.
+Since your arms are usually not visible in a VR environment, the constraints of the small space make sense, and also since you can't move, it eliminates problems associated with "Cybersickness" entirely.
 From our perspective, VR games that have the player moving/flying around rich environments get the affordances of the medium entirely wrong.
 VR is not liberating, it is constraining.

 The original game was shown at Game City, and the positive response meant we encouraged James to continue developing the concept as a MSc project, and also to invest in some materials to do more work.
 In this case, an actual coffin.